find your perfect postgrad program

 Student case study

-Danni Sun is in her second year at Southampton University, she says: “The university offers a great learning environment, especially for masters students who study in the chemistry department.”
+Danni Sun is in her second year at the University of Southampton.
+She says: “The university offers a great learning environment, especially for masters students who study in the chemistry department.”

 For students aiming for academic greatness, a PhD in chemistry can naturally follow from the masters.
-Doctoral studies enable you to make a contribution to the understanding of complex issues in your own right.
-It’s a great way to launch a formidable scientific career.
+Doctoral studies enable you to make a contribution to the understanding of complex issues and is a great way to launch a formidable scientific career.